hchsueh/Diagnosing.Alzheimer.Disease/README.md

-## Improving Diagnosis Accuracy in Alzheimer’s Disease Patients: Drugs, Supplements, and Protein Levels Are Important Predictors
+## Improving Alzheimer's Disease Diagnosis Accuracy: Drugs and Supplements are Important Predictors

 Final Project Report for AC209a - Introduction to Data Science (Fall 2017)